White-throated dipper: Breeding

-The white-throated dippers first breed when they are one year old.
+White-throated dippers first breed when they are one year old.
 They are monogamous and defend a territory.
 The nest is almost invariably built either very near or above water.
 It is often placed on a rocky ledge or in a cavity.
 Human-made structures such as bridges are also used.
-The nest consists of a dome-shaped structure made of moss, grass stems and leaves with a side entrance within which is an inner cup made of stems, rootlets and hair.
+The nest consists of a dome-shaped structure made of moss, grass stems, and leaves with a side entrance within which is an inner cup made of stems, rootlets, and hair.
 Both sexes build the main larger structure, but the female builds the inner cup.
 The eggs are laid daily.
-The clutch can contain from 1-8 eggs but usually 4–5.
+The clutch can contain from one to eight eggs but four or five are usual.
 The eggs are smooth and glossy white and are 26 × 18.7 mm with a calculated weight of 4.6 g.
 They are incubated by the female beginning after the last or sometimes the penultimate egg has been laid.
-The male will bring food to the incubating female.
+The male brings food to the incubating female.
 The eggs hatch after around 16 days and then both parents feed the altricial and nidicolous nestlings.
-For the first 12–13 days they are brooded by the female.
+For the first 12–13 days, they are brooded by the female.
 Both parents remove the faecal sacs for the first 9 days.
-The chicks fledge at around 22 days of age, but the parents continue to feed their young for another week but feeding can continue for 18 days.
+The chicks fledge at around 22 days of age, but the parents continue to feed their young for another week, but feeding can continue for 18 days.
 If the female has started a second clutch, then only the male parent feeds the fledglings.
 One or two broods are reared, usually in the same nest.
 When disturbed, the young that hardly feathered will at once drop into the water and dive.

 The maximum recorded age of a white-throated dipper from ring-recovery data is 10 years and 7 months for a bird ringed in Finland.
-Within the United Kingdom and Ireland the maximum age is 8 years and 9 months for a bird ringed and recovered in County Laois, Ireland.
+Within the United Kingdom and Ireland, the maximum age is 8 years and 9 months for a bird ringed and recovered in County Laois, Ireland.

 Dippers and humans

-The first detailed description of the white-throated dipper, dating from c.1183, is that of Gerald of Wales (Giraldus Cambrensis), the twelfth-century cleric, historian and traveller, in his book Topographia Hibernica, an account of his travels through Ireland in 1183–86.
+The first detailed description of the white-throated dipper, dating from circa 1183, is that of Gerald of Wales (Giraldus Cambrensis), the 12th-century cleric, historian, and traveler, in his book Topographia Hibernica, an account of his travels through Ireland in 1183–86.
 Gerald, a keen observer of wildlife, describes the dipper accurately, but with his notorious tendency to believe anything he was told, which so often detracts from the value of his work, states that it was an aberrant variety of the common kingfisher.
-The true kingfisher, according to Gerald, did not occur in Ireland in the 1180s, although it was widespread there by the eighteenth century.
+The true kingfisher, according to Gerald, did not occur in Ireland in the 1180s, although it was widespread there by the 18th century.
 The white-throated dipper is Norway's national bird.